mankyKitty/chk-chglog/README.md

 chk-chglog
 ==========

-This is a tiny app that I use on my internal projects in a git 'pre-commit' hook to check that the `Changelog.fpm` file is correctly formatted.
+This is a tiny program that I use on my internal projects in a git 'pre-commit' hook to check that the `Changelog.fpm` file is correctly formatted.
 This helps avoid trivial errors from only becoming apparent when everything has made its way to the build system.